 Our current patent portfolio includes 5 patent families directed to various aspects of our DNA and MVA-based HIV vaccines, their genetic inserts expressing multiple HIV protein components, composition, structure, claim of immunization against multiple subtypes of HIV, routes of administration, safety and other related factors and methods of therapeutic and prophylactic use thereof including administration regimes.
 We have in-licensed patents from Emory University and the U.S. National Institutes of Health (NIH) relevant to our HIV-vaccine program.
 These patents will expire between 2022 and 2028, exclusive of any patent term adjustments or extensions.
-We wholly own one patent family, including one granted U.S. patent (US 11,098,086), directed to specific vaccine administration methods which, where issued, valid, and enforceable, will expire in 2037, exclusive of any patent term adjustments or extensions.
+We wholly own one patent family directed to specific vaccine administration methods which, if issued, valid, and enforceable, will expire in 2037, exclusive of any patent term adjustments or extensions.

-We wholly own one allowed U.S. patent application directed to preventive vaccines against Ebola virus, and one pending U.S. patent application directed to Marburg virus and uses thereof.
-These applications, where issued, valid, and enforceable, will expire in 2036, exclusive of any patent term adjustments or extensions.
+We wholly own one U.S. patent application directed to preventive vaccines against hemorrhagic fever viruses (Ebola, Sudan, Marburg and Lassa), and uses thereof.
+This application, if issued, valid, and enforceable, will expire in 2036, exclusive of any patent term adjustments or extensions.

-We wholly own one U.S. patent application directed to preventive vaccines against Zika virus and uses thereof.
+We wholly own one U.S. patent application directed to preventive vaccines against Zika virus, and uses thereof.
 This application, if issued, valid, and enforceable, will expire in 2037, exclusive of any patent term adjustments or extensions.

-We co-own one patent family with Georgia State University directed to preventive vaccines against hepatitis B virus (HBV), and uses thereof, including one granted U.S. patent (US 11,052,148).
-These applications, where issued, valid, and enforceable, will expire in 2037, exclusive of any patent term adjustments or extensions.
+We co-own one patent family with Georgia State University directed to preventive vaccines against human papilloma virus (HPV), and uses thereof.
+These applications, if issued, valid, and enforceable, will expire in 2037, exclusive of any patent term adjustments or extensions.

-We wholly own one allowed U.S. patent application directed to preventive vaccines against malaria and use thereof.
-This application, where issued, valid, and enforceable, will expire in 2038, exclusive of any patent term adjustments or extensions.
+We wholly own one U.S. patent application directed to preventive vaccines against malaria, and use thereof.
+This application, if issued, valid, and enforceable, will expire in 2038, exclusive of any patent term adjustments or extensions.

-We wholly own 3 patent families, which includes one allowed U.S. patent application and one granted foreign application (AU 2017206102), directed to our immuno-oncology vaccine compositions and methods of use thereof.
-The patent applications of these families, where issued, valid, and enforceable, will expire between 2037-2040, exclusive of any patent term adjustments or extensions.
+We wholly own 3 patent families directed to our immuno-oncology vaccine compositions and methods of use thereof.
+The patent applications of these families, if issued, valid, and enforceable, will expire between 2037-2040, exclusive of any patent term adjustments or extensions.